readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 "But David.
 Won't it be slow to run a SQL query against a remote file?"
 Firstly, these queries are strictly analytical queries, nothing transactional.
-Remember that any of the major clouds these blob storage files are going to be in or near the data center where the rest of your servers are running.
+Remember that with any of the major clouds these blob storage files are going to be in or near the data center where the rest of your servers are running.
-Querying them is a lot faster than I originally expected it to be.
+Querying them is a lot faster than I expected it to be.
+For reports, estimates and other analytical workloads where folks are used to waiting a few seconds, it works fairly well.

 While DuckDB is pretty smart about [cross database queries](https://duckdb.org/2024/01/26/multi-database-support-in-duckdb.html), I put "joins" in scare quotes for a reason.